ashnamehrotra/test-action/README.md

-# Hello world docker action
+# Copa Docker Action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action patches images using [Copa](https://github.com/project-copacetic/copacetic).

 ## Inputs

 ## `images`

-**Required** The list of images to patch.
-Separated by whitespace as arguments.
-Default `""`.
-This could be supplied by a trivy scan action? (or we can include this and list of images would be all images that the user wants to scan rather than patch)
+**Required** The list of trivy json reports from images to patch.

 ## Outputs